 Stay on the paved Ridge Trail, passing the intersections with the South Loop and Panorama trails, and soon you'll enjoy views of Petaluma far below you, to the east.

-You’ll soon reach the intersection with the Panorama Trail, where you emerge from the forest to unbelievable views of the countryside to the south and west.
+After .25 miles, you'll reach the intersection with the Panorama Trail, where you emerge from the forest to unbelievable views of the countryside to the south and west.

 Are you a Regional Parks member?
-Membership is the easiest way to visit the parks year-round and directly supports the parks
+Membership is the easiest way to visit the parks year-round and directly supports the parks.